Fitness + Hypoglycemia with Liz Cambron, Ph.D.

 It’s great that your fiancé and family are prepared.
 How low has your blood sugar dropped?

-I think the lowest it’s gotten is probably about 40 mg/dL.
+I think the lowest it’s gotten is probably about 2.2 mmol/L40 mg/dL.
 This past year and a half, I’ve really learned to listen to my body.
-So, I can catch when my sugars are going low.
+So, I can catch when my blood sugars are going low.
 Knowing what hypoglycemia feels like for you is important.

 Before you work out, do you eat a snack before just to prepare for low blood sugar?
 Or at least how do you prepare for low blood sugars before your workouts?